dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 1. show exactly two documents from the listings collection in any order

-- Goal: Retrieve 2 documents from the collection listings
+- Goal: Retrieve 2 documents from the collection listings.

 ```mongodb
 db.listings.find().limit(2)